olcaytu-gurkan/CS102Section1GroupI/README2.md

 + **Implementation:** completed (27.05.2020)
 + [**Reflections:**](reflections.txt) completed (27.05.2020)

 Our project is working and we launched the demo video on 20.05.2020.
-All main parts of our project are working however we could not implement the Overtext class(which allows users to upvote or downvote and access to profile pages).
+All main parts of our project are working however we could not implement the Overtext class and  the upvote or downvote system and the Profile screen that gives the user an access to his profile pages.

 #### Software Used
 - Android Studio 3.6.3